© March 14, 2017 | Schulter Etyang

 This is where this song comes in.

 I think because we are too stodgy and serious about ourselves and about our faith we need to hear Jesus say to us SHUT AND DANCE WITH ME.
-I was one of them that needed to shut up and dance because I was too serious and busy trying to fulfill my purpose and destiny. (sounds familiar).
+I was one of them that needed to shut up and dance because I was too serious and busy trying to fulfil my purpose and destiny. (sounds familiar).
 I grew up in the church and did all church things right.
 However, I forgot to laugh.
 I forgot to dance.
 I was too serious.
 I grew old literally.
 You should have seen me a few years ago.
 I WAS INTENSE and DEEP my wife used to tell me…

 Only since I was found by Jesus and stumbled on the gospel did I start to dance, laugh, and go easy on myself and others.
 Time and time again I revert to my old self but I usually keep on hearing from Jesus, shut up and dance.
 Now prayer and devotion time for me is usually dancing time.
 No more gritting my teeth and dozing off as I pray and read my bible.
 I have discovered that Jesus redeemed me to dance and party.
 His invitation is that I come to him, eat and be merry aka party (Luke 15:23)